Tips on getting your property ready for guests

 How to light up your living area

 Let’s take a look at your living area.
 Chances are that this is where guests are going to be spending lots of their time, so make sure it’s comfy and inviting.
-Layer some coloured pillows on your sofa and chairs with a throw for maximum coziness.
+Layer some colored pillows on your sofa and chairs with a throw blanket for maximum coziness.

 Make sure to highlight any unique amenities or special antiques that you have, as well as any local art or photos to add a real sense of place.
 Just say no to overly-personal family photos, like that framed picture of your Great Aunt Irma’s birthday party!

-Casually arrange some large coffee table books to give your living area a pop of colour.
-Supplement this with some recent, trendy entertainment or lifestyle magazines, as well as some current books on any bookshelves or side tables you have handy—just resist the urge to leave out your dog-eared copy of 50 shades...that’s a little too much comfort!
+Casually arrange some large coffee table books to give your living area a pop of color.
+Supplement this with some recent, trendy entertainment or lifestyle magazines, as well as some current books on any bookshelves or side tables you have handy.
+Just resist the urge to leave out your dog-eared copy of "50 Shades of Gray" – that’s a little too much comfort!

-For your photos to list your home online, set the tone so the customer can really picture themselves working and living in your space.
-Have a shot with a laptop, a steaming cup of coffee and maybe a French press.
-This will show potential guests how attractive it would be to check emails—or write the next Harry Potter series—in that perfect nook of your living area.
+For photos you use to list your home online, set the tone so the customer can really picture themselves working and living in your space.
+Have a shot with a laptop, a steaming cup of coffee, and maybe a French press.
+This will show potential guests how comfortable it would be to check emails—or write the next Harry Potter series—in that perfect nook of your living area.

 How to spice up your kitchen

 Also think about having some kitchen essentials on hand for your guests.
-It may sound obvious but some basics like coffee, tea, salt, pepper, sugar, oil—and a wine opener—really ups the convenience factor of your space.
-And it guarantees that your guests have everything they need to have a fabulous time right at their fingertips!
+It might sound obvious, but some basics like coffee, tea, salt, pepper, sugar, oil—and a wine opener—really ups the convenience factor of your space.
+And it guarantees that your guests have everything they need to have an amazing time right at their fingertips!

 How to refresh your bathroom